The Civilian Medical Resources Network is not directly affiliated with any military organization.

 Ronnie Manns served in the United States Marines from September 1980 until April 1991 during 6 different wars, operations, conflicts, and exercises.
 He is an inventor, author, father, and small business owner.
 He has several passions but number one is helping his fellow veterans and active duty service members, which is why he joined the Civilian Medical Resources Network as a volunteer.

-Since June 2014 Laura Muncy has been the coordinator for the Civilian Medical Resources Network.
+Laura Muncy has been the coordinator for the Civilian Medical Resources Network since June 2014.
 She is a born and raised military brat turned civilian, a pro-peace and wellness advocate, and accidental paper maker.
-She lives in Texas with her husband (a paper maker and veteran) and their daughter.
+She lives in Central Texas with her husband (a paper maker and veteran) and their daughter.

-Marylou Noble, CMRN’s therapist coordinator for more than a decade, is a Licensed Independent Social Worker based in Portland, Oregon.
+Marylou Noble, CMRN’s therapist coordinator for more than a decade, is a Licensed Professional Counselor based in Portland, Oregon.
 She has been active for many years in providing services for active duty military personnel and for refugees who seek asylum in the United States.
 Marylou has participated in the human rights efforts of Physicians for Social Responsibility.
 She has previous experience living in the military community of Fort Hood, Texas.

 Animated by his passion for serving those in need, DJ joined CMRN in fall 2015 after learning about the plight of many service members and veterans in accessing compassionate healthcare within the military.
 DJ conducts diagnostic intake and follow-up interviews and is active in the research arm of CMRN.
 While not working towards becoming a physician, he enjoys reading, long distance trail running, and coaching cross-country athletes at his local high school.